anton-io/ethglobal-defikeep/README.md

 # ⛓️ DeFi Keep

-**DeFi Keep** is a minimalistic, secure EVM smart contract for locking then native token over long periods of time.
+[**DeFiKeep**(.com)](https://defikeep.com) is a minimalistic, secure EVM smart contract for locking native tokens over long periods of time.

 Users can designate a reclaim address and specify a duration after which the funds can be withdrawn.

 Perfect for long-term holders, inheritance planning, or crypto time capsules.

 # 🔒⏳🔥 Motivation
-Most investors underperform the very assets they invest in.
-According to many studies [[1]](https://www.etoro.com/news-and-analysis/press-releases/short-term-fling-or-long-term-love-analysis-shows-commitment-pays-off-when-it-comes-to-investing/)[[2]](https://www.bluewealth.com.au/general-knowledge/the-best-performing-investors-are-ones-that-are-dead/), the average investor earns significantly less than the market average, often due to emotional decisions like panic selling, FOMO buying, or trying to time the market.
+According to many studies [[1]](https://www.etoro.com/news-and-analysis/press-releases/short-term-fling-or-long-term-love-analysis-shows-commitment-pays-off-when-it-comes-to-investing/)[[2]](https://www.bluewealth.com.au/general-knowledge/the-best-performing-investors-are-ones-that-are-dead/), most investors underperform the very assets they invest in, and the average investor earns significantly less than the market average, often due to emotional decisions like panic selling, FOMO buying, or trying to time the market.

-In crypto, it’s even more dramatic:
+In crypto, it is even more dramatic:

 * 📉 80% of active crypto traders underperform HODLers.